Cumulo-pro/cumulo-cosmoshub-infra/ibc/README.md

-# IBC Relayer Infrastructure: cumulo.me
+# IBC Relayer Infrastructure by Cumulo

 Cumulo operates an IBC relayer across 22 channels between 8 chains on Cosmos Hub mainnet and testnet.